retkowsky/Azure-OpenAI-demos/README.md

 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/PNR%20analysis">Go to demo folder</a>

 <b>- :fire: New!
 Project management:<br></b>
-An example of a project management usecase.<br>
+An example of a project management use-case.<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Project%20management">Go to demo folder</a>

 <b>- :fire: New!
 SAS language analysis:<br></b>